Seasonal depression season is over for me, and get this: I think I might officially like February now. I’m not even kidding. It was that good.

 If your personality is similar to mine, fun must be planned into your schedule.
 It doesn’t just happen for us.

 My life is filled with strong, important relationships.
 From my huge family of origin, to my husband and a handful of close friends, it would be almost impossible for me to go uncared for, emotionally or otherwise.
-My sisters and BFF have “The Sisterhood,” our ongoing text conversation.
+My sisters, BFF and I have “The Sisterhood,” our ongoing text conversation.
 My husband is loving and supportive, as are my parents.
 And that handful of close friends seems to know just the time to reach out and check in.

 In addition to this, I’ve been very open about my struggles with clinical depression and seasonal depression.
 People who aren’t even on my “close friends” list took the time to text or email me this winter.
 Some sent cards.
 Others tagged me in humorous or entertaining Facebook posts.